frontenddogma/web-development-glossary/manuscript/d.md

 Defect tracking system
 : → Bug tracking system

-Definition of Done
+Definition of “Done”
 : A Scrum term that means a shared understanding of expectations that an increment must meet in order to be potentially releasable.
-Mutually defined by the Development Teams of an organization’s Scrum teams.
+The Definition of “Done” is mutually defined by the Development Teams of an organization’s Scrum teams.

 Demilitarized Zone
 : A physical or logical subnetwork that contains and exposes an organization’s external-facing services to an untrusted network, usually a larger network such as the Internet.
 The purpose of a DMZ is to add an additional layer of security to an organization’s local area network (LAN): An external network node can access only what is exposed in the DMZ, while the rest of the organization’s network is firewalled.&nbsp;[†](#w-dmz)

 Denial of Service
-: A cyber-attack in which the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to the Internet.
+: A cyber attack in which the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to the Internet.
 Denial of service is typically accomplished by flooding the targeted machine or resource with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests from being fulfilled.&nbsp;[†](#w-dos)

 Deno
 : A runtime for JavaScript and TypeScript that is based on the V8 JavaScript engine and the Rust programming language.
 It was created in 2018 by Ryan Dahl, original creator of Node.js, and is focused on security and productivity.
-Deno explicitly takes on the role of both runtime and package manager within a single executable, rather than requiring a separate package-management program.&nbsp;[†](#w-deno) ℹ︎&nbsp;[deno.land](https://deno.land/)
+Deno explicitly takes on the role of both runtime and package manager within a single executable, rather than requiring a separate package management program.&nbsp;[†](#w-deno) ℹ︎&nbsp;[deno.land](https://deno.land/)

 Dependency
 : → Coupling